ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## ggplot2

 ggplot2 is is a plotting package that is highly customizable.
 For the full resources go to <a href="https://ggplot2.tidyverse.org" target="_blank">their website</a>.
+You can also refer to the <a href="https://ubc-library-rc.github.io/R-viz/" target="_blank"> library workshop about ggplot2</a>.

 ``` r
 ggplot(iris.full, aes(x=Species))+